akku213/akku213/README.md

 ## Small Bio (☞ﾟヮﾟ)☞

-Hi there!🖐 I'm a human being disguised as a software developer :man_technologist:.
-I spend my days typing on a ⌨, drinking ☕, and trying to understand why my code doesn't work 👁👄👁.
-When I'm not coding, you can find me 👀 anime, goofing around, or trying to teach my cat how to code.
+Hey there! 🖐 I'm Akanksha, a cute goofball who spends her days coding on a keyboard and figuring out why my code doesn't work 👁👄👁.
+When I'm not coding, I'm either watching anime, goofing around, or creating art.
+Oh, and I love solving sudoku puzzles too!

 I'm on a mission to write software that doesn't make people want to throw their computers out the window 👾.
 I have experience in a variety of programming languages and technologies, and I'm always learning new things.